Netflix-Skunkworks/UnrealValidationFramework/README.md

 ### 4.14 Fix
 Fix buttons exist for each validation, this runs the validation fix, for the specific validation.

-Not all issues can be automatically fixed, however the user will be notified of this.
+Not all issues can be automatically fixed, however the user will be notified of this from the validation itself.

 ### 4.15 Fix Description
 Description of what applying the fix will do to the Level or Project.

 ## 5. Validations
 Validations can be implemented via Blueprints or by C++, they all inherit from a ValidationBase class, which provides a few key features which we outline below.